Crowdfunding needn’t be daunting – just set yourself a realistic target and timeframe, and share your campaign far and wide…

 The lab was due to open in January.
 We began crowdfunding before Christmas so that we could use the imminent grand opening to generate a sense of urgency.
 Announcing it before the holidays meant people could pass on the message to their friends and family over the festive break.

 The campaign was promoted via our school website, newsletters and parent texting service with daily bulletins.
-We also created fliers, which we downloaded from our DonateMySchool page, and these were distributed by our supporters.
+We also created fliers and these were distributed by our supporters.

 The campaign worked really well and was easy to run.
 The page was simple to set up, and we included a video of the pupils, which really helped to encourage donations.
 We were able to call DonateMySchool at any point if we had questions, which was fantastic.
 We didn’t have a big network of supporters in place already – just parents, governors, volunteers and some businesses.
 We try to limit how often we ask parents for money so that when we do it’s likely to be more successful.